What Is A Wall?

 The various types of walls used in building construction are discussed below:

-1. Load Bearing Wall
+1. Load Bearing Walls

 2. Non-Load Bearing Wall (Drop Wall)